Is Your Relationship In Trouble If You’re Feeling Ignored By Your Partner?

 Can the relationship be saved?

-Being ignored can be hurtful, and you may feel as if the relationship is doomed to come to an end.
+Emotional neglect can feel hurtful, and you may feel as if the relationship is doomed to come to an end.
 Understanding if a relationship is worth saving can depend on the feelings of both partners.
 When you identify with feeling neglected or ignored and raise the concern with your partner, see if they’re willing to listen to you to understand why.
 If they care about you and want things to work out, it’s likely they’ll be ready to make changes to help you feel better.
 When you express that your needs are not being met, a loving partner will usually want to work out a solution with you to ensure a healthy relationship.

 If one partner is suddenly showing a pattern of unavailability or changing their behavior, it doesn’t necessarily indicate that the relationship is in danger.
 Life gets busy, and one or both people may be focused on meeting obligations outside of the relationship, not realizing they are hurting their partner in the process.
 Open communication can be vital in these instances so that both people are on the same page.
 If one partner doesn't seem interested in improving things or making changes, it could signal that it is time to part ways.
 After all, it takes effort from all parties to make a relationship thrive.
 Remember your expectations for the relationship and the standards you've set for yourself when determining if the relationship is worth saving.